Table of Contents

 2. Increased SHBG and Hormonal Imbalance

-Research has shown that very low-carbohydrate diets can lead to an increase in Sex Hormone Binding Globulin (SHBG).
-SHBG is a protein that binds to your sex hormones (like testosterone and oestrogen) and thyroid hormones, making them "unavailable" for your cells to use.
+Very low-carbohydrate diets can lead to an increase in Sex Hormone Binding Globulin (SHBG).
+This protein binds to your sex and thyroid hormones, making them "unavailable" for your cells to use.
+This can lower the amount of active hormone reaching your tissues even if total levels appear normal.

-While cortisol is necessary for life, chronically high levels are problematic for the thyroid.
-High cortisol can suppress TSH production and further inhibit the conversion of T4 to T3.
-At Blue Horizon, we include cortisol in all our thyroid tiers because we recognise how closely the adrenal glands and the thyroid work together.
-A diet that keeps your body in a constant state of "survival" stress may eventually lead to adrenal fatigue and a further decline in thyroid function.
+Without dietary glucose, the body manufactures its own through gluconeogenesis, a process driven by cortisol.
+Chronically high cortisol levels can suppress TSH production and further inhibit T4 to T3 conversion.
+A diet that keeps your body in a constant state of "survival" stress may eventually lead to a decline in thyroid function.

 4. Mineral Imbalances (Calcium and Phosphorus)